Parasitoid wasp: Biological pest control

 Parasitoid wasps are considered beneficial as they naturally control the population of many pest insects.
 They are widely used commercially (alongside other parasitoids such as tachinid flies) for biological pest control, for which the most important groups are the ichneumonid wasps, which prey mainly on caterpillars of butterflies and moths; braconid wasps, which attack caterpillars and a wide range of other insects including greenfly; chalcidoid wasps, which parasitise eggs and larvae of greenfly, whitefly, cabbage caterpillars, and scale insects.

 One of the first parasitoid wasps to enter commercial use was Encarsia formosa, an endoparasitic aphelinid.
 It has been used to control whitefly in greenhouses since the 1920s.
 Use of the insect fell almost to nothing, replaced by chemical pesticides by the 1940s.
 Since the 1970s, usage has revived, with renewed usage in Europe and Russia.
-In some countries, such as New Zealand, it is the primary biological control agent used to control greenhouse whiteflies, particularly on crops such as tomato, a particularly difficult plant for predators to establish on.
+In some countries, such as New Zealand, it is the primary biological control agent used to control greenhouse whiteflies, particularly on crops such as tomato, a difficult plant for predators to establish on.